Etherlink-Hackathon/mininet-web/README.md

 ## 🚀 Project Overview

 This is a web application for the **Etherlink Summer Camp** that enables **offline stablecoin payments** (USDT/USDC) without internet connectivity.
-The application interfaces with a SmartPay authority network running on `mininet-wifi` to verify and process transactions through local TCP communication.
+The application interfaces with a MeshPay authority network running on `mininet-wifi` to verify and process transactions through local TCP communication.

 ## 🌟 Key Features